-Read on to learn more about the symptoms of a viral rash, including when you should see your doctor.
+Read on to learn more about the symptoms of viral rashes, including when you should reach out to a healthcare professional.

 Viral rashes might also feel itchy or painful to the touch.
 The best way to identify a viral rash is to check for any symptoms of a viral infection, such as: